 7) Finishing Your Basement

-Finishing a basement is not an easy task, but potential buyers consider the useable square footage of a home when shopping.
-A finished basement is an investment that can add a lot of value to your home, but you will want to make sure that you’ve insulated properly and protected against moisture.
-Also remember that you will need several permits for this job.
+Finishing a basement is not an easy task, but potential buyers consider the usable square footage of a home when shopping.
+A finished basement is an investment that can add a lot of value to your home, but you will want to make sure that you’ve insulated it properly and protected it against moisture.
+Also, remember that you will need several permits for this job.

 COST: The average basement reno can cost you anywhere between $50-$90 a square foot, depending on your finishes and if you finish a bathroom.
 According to Remodelling Magazine, you can expect a 75% return on investment for your basement renovation.